 If you’ve heard about heartworms and the pain and suffering they can cause a dog then you must know how important it is to give your dog a heartworm preventative.
-There are a lot of options out there, but one of the most well-known is Heartgard.

 What is Heartgard?

 Heartgard is a heartworm preventative for dogs.